- The World Bank Group is moving quickly to help countries respond to the COVID-19 pandemic.

 - Resources under the Employment Support Project have also been reprioritized to support the government’s economic stimulus package in response to COVID-19.
 This includes US$15 million towards providing social insurance contributions relief for an estimated 120,000 individuals enrolled in the voluntary scheme—including the self-employed, micro-entrepreneurs, and those informally employed—for a period of five months.
 The microloan program with US$2.6 million financing under the project will also provide temporary interest rate relief for borrowers during the time of crisis.

-The World Bank is planning to support the economic stimulus package approved by the Parliament on April 9, 2020 and is also looking for other ways to help mitigate the economic and social impact of the COVID-19 crisis in Mongolia and the East Asia Pacific region.
-The East Asia and Pacific Regional Economic Update (April 2020) analyzes the economic impact of COVID-19 on the region and recommends policy actions countries can take to mitigate the impact, with a particular focus on protecting the poor and vulnerable.
+The East Asia and Pacific Regional Economic Update (October 2020) analyzes the economic impact of COVID-19 on the region and recommends policy actions countries can take to mitigate the impact, with a particular focus on protecting the poor and vulnerable.